marcvanh/reviiv.me/_pages/privacypolicy.md

 #### Children

 The Application is intended for users who are at least 13 years old.
 Persons under the age of 13 are not permitted to register for or use the Application.
 We do market to children under the age of 13.
-If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us at info@reviiv.me.

 #### Security